-Validating the structure of your data is just as important as validating the data itself.
-Doing so will ensure that you are using the appropriate data model for the formats that are compatible with the applications you would like to use your data in.
+Validating the structure of data is just as important as validating the data itself.
+Doing so will ensure that you are using the appropriate data model for the formats that are compatible with the applications you would like to use data in.

 File formats and their standards are maintained by non-profit organizations, government departments, industry advisory panels, and private companies.
-With their assistance, they help to continuously develop, document, and define file structures that hold your data.
+With their assistance, they help to continuously develop, document, and define file structures that hold data.